All entrances into the Mt. Rainier National park are currently blocked by mudslides and flooding. Check the website for updates.

 Equipment: For an enjoyable snowshoe walk, you will need:

-Snowshoes - Snowshoes are provided by the park only for those attending the ranger-guided snowshoe walks, and only for the duration of the walk.
-A $5.00 donation from each snowshoe walk participant helps the park provide snowshoe walks and repair and replace snowshoes.
+- Snowshoes - Snowshoes are provided by the park only for those attending the ranger-guided snowshoe walks, and only for the duration of the walk.
+An optional $5 donation from each snowshoe walk participant helps the park provide snowshoe walks and repair and replace snowshoes.
 Additionally, the park concessioner rents snowshoes to anyone wishing to snowshoe in the park; check at the Longmire General Store for availability and rental rates.
 Or you may use your own snowshoes.